We may earn money or products from the companies mentioned in this post.

 The parade starts at Paradise Garden, coming out of the gate with the Pixar Pier logo on it, and travels through the park making its way to Hollywood Land ending near Guardians of the Galaxy.

 If you want to catch the beginning of the parade, close to the start time, sit closer to Paradise Garden.
-However, my family sat by the Disney Theater in Hollywood Land (the same theater that shows the Mickey Trick and Treat Show) and we were able to find seating 10-15 minutes before the parade start time.
+However, in 2019, my family sat by the Disney Theater in Hollywood Land (the same theater that shows the Mickey Trick and Treat Show) and we were able to find seating 10-15 minutes before the parade start time.

 It did take the parade 15 minutes to reach us after the official start time.